Okwui Okpokwasili

 Okwui Okpokwasili (/ˈoʊkwi oʊkˈpoʊkwəsɪli/; born August 6, 1972) is a Nigerian-American artist, actress, performer, choreographer, and writer.
 Her multidisciplinary performances draw upon her training in theatre, and she describes her work as at "the intersection of theatre, dance, and the installation."
 Okpokwasili is known for appearing as Vertigo in the television miniseries Agatha All Along.

 Several of her works relate to historical events in Nigeria.
 She is especially interested in cultural and historical memory and how the Western imagination perceives African bodies.

 Early life

-Okpokwasili was born August 6, 1972 in The Bronx, New York, daughter of Igbo Nigerian immigrants who moved to the United States to escape the Nigerian Civil War in the late 1960s.
+Okpokwasili was born August 6, 1972, in The Bronx, New York, daughter of Igbo Nigerian immigrants who moved to the United States to escape the Nigerian Civil War in the late 1960s.
+She grew up in Parkchester, Bronx.

 She attended Yale University, where she met filmmaker Andrew Rossi, who made a documentary about her piece Bronx Gothic.

 Career

 Okpokwasili has become a key figure in the New York experimental dance scene.
 She is known for several one-woman performances and for her frequent collaborations with Ralph Lemon and Peter Born, her husband.
 Born often directs and designs the lighting and staging for Okpokwasili's performances.

 She is also known for her role in the music video for the Jay-Z song "4:44", from the album of the same name.

 In April 2017, she performed at Mass MOCA, responding to Nick Cave's massive installation work Until with a site-specific dance.
 The performance was co-sponsored by Jacob's Pillow dance center; choreographer Bill T. Jones performed earlier in the series of artists responding to Cave's installation.

 She played the part of KK in Josephine Decker's 2018 film, Madeline's Madeline.

 In a theatrical role, Okpokwasili performed the part of Hippolyta in Julie Taymor's 2013 production of Shakespeare's A Midsummer Night's Dream.

 In 2023, Okpokwasili starred in The Exorcist: Believer alongside Leslie Odom Jr.

 In 2024, Okpokwasili played Vertigo of the Salem's Seven in Agatha All Along.